flulemon/sneakpeek/docs/middleware/rate_limiter_middleware.rst

     )

-How to override plugin settings for a given scraper:
+How to override middleware settings for a given scraper:

 .. code-block:: python3

-    from sneakpeek.plugins.rate_limiter_plugin import RateLimiterPluginConfig
+    from sneakpeek.middleware.rate_limiter_middleware import RateLimiterMiddlewareConfig

     scraper = Scraper(
         ...
         config=ScraperConfig(
             ...
-            plugins={
+            middleware={
-                "rate_limiter": RateLimiterPluginConfig(
+                "rate_limiter": RateLimiterMiddlewareConfig(
                     # maximum number of requests in a given time window
                     max_requests = 120,
                     # throw RateLimiterException if request is rate limited